Kernel fields

 Cleaning module

 The cleaning of accounts does not require any fields to be created within your CRM, as the majority of work is carried out via through the Kernel Platform.
+However, to have data pushed up to your CRM (if via inbound), fields would need to be created.

 Foundational enrichment

-The below sheet details the recommended fields to be configured within your CRM to allow the full range of foundational enrichment to be pushed onto accounts:
+The below sheet details the recommended fields to be configured within your CRM to allow the full range of foundational enrichment to be pushed onto accounts.

-The below sheet details the recommended fields to be configured within your CRM to allow the full range of strategic Kernel enrichment to be pushed onto accounts.
 Should you have any bespoke data points outside of those listed, your Solutions Engineer will guide you to ensure the correct configuration is setup.

 Standard vs. custom fields